-Home buyers in Spain have to pay a transfer tax, known as ITP (Impuesto de Transmisiones Patrimoniales) when they buy a resale property.
+Home buyers in Spain have to pay a property transfer tax, known as ITP (Impuesto de Transmisiones Patrimoniales) when they buy a resale property in Spain.
 The rate varies from region to region.

 ITP applies if the property is deemed to be a second or posterior transfer (i.e. not the first time a newly built home is bought), and is paid by the buyer.
 If any deposit is paid before completion of the sale it is not subject to ITP pro rata.
 However the full amount of ITP still has to be paid upon completion.
 In this scenario there is no VAT to pay, and stamp duty is already included in this tax.

 Since the star of 2022, the taxable base for ITP is the higher of either the price paid or the Cadastre’s ‘Reference Value’, which you can find out more about in this article all about the new Reference Value used to calculate Spanish ITP:

 The Transfer Tax rate is ceded to the autonomous regions, who can choose to apply the general rate, or their own rate.

 At the time of writing the general (national) rule of ITP is 7%, but many of the autonomous regions have applied higher local rates.
 The rate you pay depends upon the autonomous region where you buy.